Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Simulations and Applications

-The statistic Multi is modified by subtracting $\{2 \log[3m(m2-m1)/(j-i)(m_2-m_1 -j+i)]\}^{1/2}.$ Significance thresholds are determined by approximations that are stated in Appendix C and derived by methods similar to those for the statistics described above.

-Although these statistics have been suggested by others, our implementations of procedures based on \eq{eq:lr1} and Multi, which use ``top-down" iteration beginning from $m_1 = 0, m_2 = m$, are somewhat different from those suggested by the originators of those procedures.

-We begin by searching the entire interval of observations.
+In contrast to LLR, SLLR and SaRa, both CBS and Multi are ``top down'' procedures, where we begin by searching the entire interval of observations.
 When one change-point (respectively, a pair of change-points) is detected, the interval searched is divided into two (respectively, three subintervals), and those subintervals are searched for additional change-points.
-Since the methods are designed to detect change-points occurring in pairs, under various conditions, e.g., when there is only one change-point to be detected in a search interval, or when consective changes are both positive or both negative, one of the paired ``detections'' often suggests a change-point very near to one end-point of the search interval.
+Since the methods are designed to detect change-points occurring in pairs, under various conditions, e.g., when there is only one change-point to be detected in a search interval, or when consecutive changes are both positive or both negative, one of the paired ``detections'' often suggests a change-point very near to one end-point of the search interval.
 This is usually a false detection that is easy to recognize and disregard, although the decision to disregard it has an element of subjectivity.
 To minimize this subjectivity in our simulations, after some experimentation we usually discard any detection having a distance to an end-point of the interval searched that is within 5\% of the length of that interval.
 If both detections are within this distance, the one closer to an end-point is discarded.
 If they are equally distant from an end-point, the one to be discarded is chosen at random.
 While objective, this rule can in some cases lead to errors, so in practice we recommend making a subjective decision based on a careful examination of the data.